 Hitting ‘publish’ on a book you’ve spent months (or years!) writing is a moment you want met with a bang, not a whimper.
 To that end, if you want people to read your new publication, you need to direct their attention to it.
 And that’s where planning an effective book launch comes in.

-Unless you’re Beyonce, most of your pre-launch strategy needs to involve determining how to make your book discoverable to new readers, as well as how to let existing fans know40 about your latest title.
+Unless you’re Beyonce, your pre-launch strategy should focus on making your book discoverable to new readers, as well as letting existing fans know about your latest title.
 While many authors tiptoe around this kind of book promotion — either because it seems overwhelming or like an endeavor that taints artistic expression — to build a self-publishing career, you’ll need to get comfortable with the more entrepreneurial side of publishing.

 We’re here to help you do just that!
 In this post, we break down the six key components of launching a book.
 To jump straight to our free book launch checklist, click here or download it directly below!

 1. Launch your book with a price promotion